thehubbard/esa-pyxel/docs/questions/snr.question.md

 snr
 ```

-So your snr is an array with each exposure time in exposure mode
+The snr is an array with each exposure time in exposure mode
 (ndarray when using observation mode) with the result of the simulation, e.g. in exposure mode:
 ```python
 result = pyxel.exposure_mode(